tock/tock/doc/ExternalDependencies.md

 rust crates outside of the `tock/tock` repository) that are not part of the Rust standard library.
 However, on a limited, case-by-case basis with appropriate safeguards, external dependencies can be used in the Tock kernel.
 The rationale and policy for this is described in this document.
+This document only applies to the Tock kernel binary itself, not userspace or other tools or binaries within the Tock project.

 ## External Dependency Design